-The most widely known rule for stocking a tank is the one inch of fish per gallon of water rule.
+The most widely known rule for stocking a tank is the one inch of fish per one or two gallons of water rule.
 While this type of calculation works as a rough estimate, it leaves plenty of room for error.
 The rule does not take into consideration, modern filtration systems, whether or not you have live plants/proper lighting, and just what kind of fish you wish to keep.
 Like people, fish are not all the same size and shape.
-Stocking a ten-gallon tank with ten inches of slender shaped Zebra Danios is not the same as stocking it with ten inches of full-bodied Goldfish.
-Larger bodied fish create far more waste and therefore require more water volume.
+Stocking a ten-gallon tank with ten inches of slender-shaped Zebra Danios is not the same as stocking it with ten inches of full-bodied Goldfish.
+Larger-bodied fish create far more waste and therefore require more water volume.

 Fish also need room to swim, some more than others.
 Even though the numbers may look good on paper, in reality, the tank may be too small for the fish to move about normally.
 This is particularly true of active species, as well as schooling species.

-Which brings up another topic—schooling fish should be kept in numbers, which means more space will be needed.
+This brings up another topic—schooling fish should be kept in multiples, which means more space will be needed.
 Adding one or two schooling fish will only stress the fish and lead to a shortened lifespan.

 Another place for error is assuming the size of the tank is equivalent to the number of gallons of water it holds.
 A ten-gallon tank filled with gravel, rocks, plants, and an assortment of decorations does not hold ten gallons of water.
 In reality, the water volume is often ten to fifteen percent less than the size of the tank.

-The larger the surface area of the water, the greater the oxygen exchange, which in turn supports a larger number of fish.
+The larger the surface area of the water, the greater the oxygen exchange, which in turn supports more fish.
 Therefore, the surface area of the water directly impacts how many fish can be kept in an aquarium.
 A tank that is tall and thin may hold the same number of gallons as a tank that is short and wide, yet they have vastly different surface areas.

 Like the one-inch rule, the surface area rule isn't perfect.
 Its primary advantage is that it takes into account unusually shaped aquariums.

 Lastly, be aware that filtration also plays a large part in how many fish your aquarium will support.
 Your filter should run four times the total volume of water in the tank through the filter each hour.
-That means a 10-gallon tank requires at minimum a filter rated at 40 gph.
+That means a 10-gallon tank requires at a minimum a filter rated at 40 gallons per hour.
 If in doubt, go higher, as there is no danger of over-filtering your water.